rebeccajanuario/rebeccajanuario/README.md

 ## Hiii I'm Rebecca Januario!

 - 🔭 I’m currently working on my profile
-- 🌱 I’m studying System Development
+- 🌱 I’m studying Analysis and System Development
-- 🤔 Looking for help with PHP
+- 🤔 Looking for help with CyberSecurity
-- 😄 Pronouns: She/her
 - ⚡ Fun fact: What is in the Matrix?
 -->